De Zwaan (windmill): History

-Ultimately Crawford was able to prove the De Zwaan windmill moved to Holland, Michigan, had originally been erected in the city of Dordrecht in South Holland as a zaagmolen (sawmill) in 1833.
+Ultimately, Crawford was able to prove that the De Zwaan windmill which was relocated to Holland, Michigan, had originally been erected in Dordrecht, Zuid-Holland as a zaagmolen (sawmill) in 1833.
 The mill was converted to steam power in 1884 and its eight-sided body, cap, and blades become superfluous.
 At that point the Van Schayk family purchased it for relocation to Vinkel.
-They also purchased parts from a different mill, likely the Nooitgedacht (Never Thought) that had been built in 1800 in 's-Hertogenbosch (now Den Bosch), and dismantled in 1883.
+They also purchased parts from a different mill, probably the Nooitgedacht ('who'd have thought it', or literally 'never thought') that had been built in 1800 in 's-Hertogenbosch (abbreviated to 'Den Bosch'), and dismantled in 1883.

-This information led to the understanding that De Zwaan was about 70 years younger than the City of Holland was led to believe when it acquired the windmill in 1964 and was a hybrid mill built from the structure and components from two to three other mills.
+This information revealed that De Zwaan was actually about 70 years younger than the City of Holland had been led to believe when it acquired the windmill in 1964, and was a hybrid mill built from the structure and components of two or three other mills.
 Crawford notes "that lineage is what makes De Zwaan unequivocally authentic.
-Windmills were and continue to be working machines.
+Windmills were (and still are) working machines.
 When they break, they are repaired.
 When the parts wear out, they are replaced.
 When they became outmoded, they are repurposed."

-There is, unfortunately, a lot of inaccurate information in newspapers published between 1964 and 2015 about the origins of De Zwaan.
-Additionally not all online sources have revised the original build date of De Zwaan.
+A lot of inaccurate information about the origins of De Zwaan was published in newspapers between 1964 and 2015.
+Not all online sources have revised De Zwaan's original construction date.

 National Register of Historic Places

-After the publication of her book, De Zwaan: The True Story of America's Authentic Dutch Windmill, Alisa Crawford wrote the nomination of De Zwaan to the National Register of Historic Places on behalf of the City of Holland.
-The mill was listed on the National Register of Historic Places in 2018.
+After the publication of her book, De Zwaan: The True Story of America's Authentic Dutch Windmill Alisa Crawford wrote the nomination of De Zwaan to the National Register of Historic Places on behalf of the City of Holland.
+The mill was listed on the register in 2018.

 The City of Holland erected a State Historic Marker at De Zwaan in 2019.
-The text on side one reads: "In 1961 Castle Park resort owner Carter P. Brown proposed the idea of creating a public park with 'an authentic Dutch windmill,' a symbol of Holland's Dutch heritage.
-To do so, city officials needed permission from the Dutch government, which protects windmills as national monuments.
-Willard C. Wichers, Midwest director for the Netherlands Information Service, led negotiations with the Dutch over a three-year period.
-In June 1964 he traveled to the Netherlands to find a suitable mill and finalize arrangements to buy and move it.
-In Vinkel, North Brabant, stood a mill that had been built in 1884 using pieces from older Mills.
-Named De Zwaan (the Swan), it had been damaged during World War II and had deteriorated.
-Dutch officials allowed its sale but required that Dutch millwright Jan D. Medendorp supervise its relocation and restoration."
+The text on one side reads: